ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 {: #design_physicalinfrastructure}

 The physical infrastructure consists of the following components:
-* **Physical compute**: The physical compute provides the physical processing and memory that is used by the virtualization infrastructure.
+* **Physical compute** - The physical compute provides the physical processing and memory that is used by the virtualization infrastructure.
 For this design, the compute components are provided by {{site.data.keyword.cloud}} bare metal servers and are listed in the [VMware Hardware Compatibility Guide (HCG)](https://www.vmware.com/resources/compatibility/search.php).
-* **Physical storage**: The physical storage provides the raw storage capacity that is used by the virtualization infrastructure.
+* **Physical storage** - The physical storage provides the raw storage capacity that is used by the virtualization infrastructure.
 Storage components are provided either by {{site.data.keyword.cloud_notm}} bare metal servers or by shared Network Attached Storage (NAS) array that uses NFS v3.
-* **Physical network**: The physical network provides the network connectivity into the environment that is then used by the network virtualization.
+* **Physical network** - The physical network provides the network connectivity into the environment that is then used by the network virtualization.
 The network is provided by the {{site.data.keyword.cloud_notm}} services network and it includes extra services such as DNS and NTP.

 For more information about the physical components, see [vCenter Server Bill of Materials](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).